-How do you select the best social media platform?
+How do you select the best social media platform for B2B Marketing or B2C Marketing?
 Here are a number of steps that will help you determine which channel would be the most effective for your business.

 1. Define Your Target Market

 First, it is imperative that you narrow down who is in need of your product or service.
 It is also important to figure out who is more likely to buy the product/service offered.
 Being specific as possible will only make your selection easier.
 A few factors to think about are the following: